Luis Urías Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics had a 4.53 team ERA that ranked 24th among all MLB pitching staffs.
+- The Athletics had a 4.53 team ERA that ranked 24th across all league pitching staffs.

-- Athletics pitchers combined to allow 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).

-- Moll will take the mound to start for the Athletics, his first this season.

-- The 31-year-old lefty has 27 appearances out of the bullpen this season.
+- The Athletics will send Blackburn (0-0) out to make his third start of the season.

-- In 27 games this season, he has put up a 4.57 ERA and averages 10 strikeouts per nine innings while opposing batters are hitting .164 against him.
+- In his most recent appearance on Sunday, the right-hander threw five innings against the Miami Marlins, giving up five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.